Members visit free all year! Join or renew today.

-The first group lives in the Rare Animal Conservation Center:
+One jumping rat lives in our Rare Animal Conservation Center:

-The second group lives in the nocturnal wing of the Small Mammal House:
+A second jumping rat lives in the nocturnal wing of the Small Mammal House:

 Small Mammal House and Rare Animal Conservation Center